dzegel/DynamockServer/README.md

 - expectation_id_to_hit_count:
     - type: Map of String to Integer
     - required: true
-    - description: A map specifying the hit count for all requested registered expectation ids.
+    - description: A map specifying the hit count for all requested registered expectation-ids.
-    Non-registered requested expectation ids are not present.
+    Non-registered requested expectation-ids are not present.

 ### POST `<dynamock-path-base>/hit-counts/reset`
 Reset hit-counts to 0.